halizadehn/PPE/README.md

 - **items.dat:** contains information about the rated items (i.e., movies), including metadata such as genres.

 - **ratings.dat:** stores the extracted ratings in the format: user_id, movie_id, rating, rating_timestamp.
 The ratings are scaled from 0 to 10.

+  **Preprocessing**: First, we preprocessed the dataset by filtering out low frequency users and infrequent items (i.e., lower than 10).
+After that, we gathered users’ recent tweets from the past year using tweepy.
+Users with fewer than 100 tweets were excluded.
+The dataset, after preprocessing, consists of 2, 291 users, 8, 080 movies, 160, 696 ratings, and 1, 013, 140 tweets.
   **Dataset statistics after preprocessing:**
 <img src="Figures/dataset.JPG" />
 </p>